Tom Mboya Monument

 The Tom Mboya Monument is along Moi Avenue in Nairobi, Kenya.
 It was erected in 2011 in honour of Tom Mboya, a Kenyan government minister who was assassinated in 1969.
-The monument stands about twenty meters from where Mboya was murdered.
+The monument stands about twenty metres from where Mboya was murdered.

 History

-The monument was designed by sculptor Oshottoe Ondula, costing the Kenyan government KSh.20,000,000/=.
-The statue was unveiled on October 19, 2011.
+The monument was designed by sculptor Oshottoe Ondula, costing the Kenyan government KSh 20,000,000/=.
+The statue was unveiled on 19 October 2011.
 However, by mid-2019, it, along with another (that of Dedan Kimathi), had fallen into disrepair, and Governor of Machakos Alfred Mutua pledged to clean and repair them.
 The renovation was completed in April 2021.